← Back to 史記

 18

 In the twenty-eighth year, King Zhuang of Chu died.
 In the twenty-ninth year, Chen betrayed the Chu alliance.
-In the thirtieth year, King Gong of Chu attacked Chen.
+King Gong of Chu attacked Chen in the thirtieth year.
 In this year, Duke Cheng died, and his son Duke Ai Ruo succeeded him.
-Chu, because of Chen's mourning, stopped the troops and left.
+Because Chen was in mourning, Chu halted the campaign and withdrew.

 19